rspack-contrib/rsbuild-plugin-image-compress/README.md

 };
 ```

+This plugin is compatible with both Rsbuild and Rspack.
+If you are using Rspack instead of Rsbuild, you can import the `ImageMinimizerPlugin` from the package, see [Rspack Usage](#rspack-usage).

 ## Default Compressors

 By default, the plugin will enable `jpeg`, `png`, `ico` image compressors, which are equivalent to the following two examples: